-Planned for in 1878 by Mr Sehested as Sehested’s Continental Hotel.
+Planned for in 1878 by Mr Sehested as Schestedt’s Continental Hotel.

 In 1880, two people were found guilty of committing larceny of goods from the hotel.

-Publican went insolvent in 1884 new owner Mr Sinclair mentioned as Licencee in 1888.
+Publican went insolvent in 1884 and new owner Mr. Sinclair mentioned as Licensee in 1888.

-Mr Sinclair had an accident in April 1888 when his horse stepped into a hole and flung Mr. Sinclair off resulting in Mr. Sinclair suffering a broken collarbone.
+Mr. Sinclair had an accident in April 1888 when his horse stepped into a hole and flung Mr. Sinclair off resulting in Mr. Sinclair suffering a broken collarbone.